nopara73/ZeroLink/README.md

 ![](http://i.imgur.com/oQyrzqc.png)

 It is possible to deanonymize a user if every participant of the mix is the attacker, except the user.
 Similarly to [Xim: Sybil-Resistant Mixing for Bitcoin](https://people.cs.umass.edu/~gbiss/mixing.pdf), the cost of this attack grows as the anonymity set grows.
-However unlinke in Xim, this attack is only feasible if the Tumbler is the attacker.
+However, unlike in Xim, this attack is only feasible if the Tumbler is the attacker.
 If the attacker is not the Tumbler, it would have to figure out exactly in which rounds the targeted user participates and it must make sure nobody else gets to participate in that mix.
 Furthermore executing a covert Sybil attack as a Tumbler is not evident, it depends on the protocol implementation.
 Overt Sybil attack as a Tumbler is always possible, however in that case the Tumbler is accountable.

-To execute this attack: when Tumbler notices an input is registered that it wants to deanonymize, it must refuse all following input registration and all the Connection Confirmation that has already been registered and is not from the target.
-Refusing input registration can happen for many raeason, therefore it can be done in a covert way, however refusing Connection Confirmation cannot.
+To execute this attack: when the Tumbler notices an input is registered that it wants to deanonymize, it must refuse all the following input registrations and all the Connection Confirmations that have already been registered and are not from the target.
+Refusing input registration can happen for many reasons, therefore it can be done in a covert way, however refusing Connection Confirmation cannot.
 It can only happen if the input has been spent, therefore malicious Tumbler can be noticed.
 Clients whose Connection Confirmation are refused and they did not prematurely spent their inputs SHOULD NOT use the Tumbler anymore.
 The cost of the Sybil attack at $1 tranasction fees is `1.2 * number of sybils * $1`.
 If the number of sybils is 100 and the denomination is one bitcoin, the Tumbler must first predivide 100btc into 100 one btc outputs, which is about `$1*(100*0.2)`= $20, wait until the transaction confirms, then it must pay the CoinJoin fees, which is about $100, so the cost of this attack is $120 per round.
 This pattern can be noticed by the post-mix wallet.
 In this case the post mix wallet MAY require re-mixing the coins.